 My second recommendation for fixing the student loan problem is to make Home Economics a required course in high school and to retool the curriculum to focus on real-world survival skills: Budgeting, saving, and investing.
 Yes, basic cookery still has a place there, but so does home and auto maintenance.
 Wouldn't it be great if everyone knew how to fix a running toilet or a dripping faucet?
 Shouldn't everyone know how to change their own oil?

 Interest Rate Limits

 I personally had a loan with an interest rate of 13% prior to consolidation.
 I have acquaintances with rates as high as 18%.
 Yes, it's an unsecured loan, but it is being offered to someone who has not yet established a means of earning a living.
 Those high rates indicate that the banks making the loans are well aware of the elevated default risk.
-They're only looking at their own pocketbooks, though—how can we protect ourselves from the large number of students who can't pay these loans back?
-If they were human beings making ethical decisions, they might stop to think about the consequences to the other party of the agreement: This student has a 10% chance of screwing up their life if they take this loan.
+They're only looking at their own pocketbooks, though—how can they protect themselves from the large number of students who can't pay these loans back?
+If they were human beings making ethical decisions, they might stop to think about the consequences to the other party of the agreement: This student has a relatively high chance of screwing up their life if they take this loan.
 Maybe I shouldn't offer it to them.